 At this point, students start to ask me, "Are we going to have to perform this in front of the class?"
 I play dumb and say, "What, you mean like stand up there live in front of everyone and read your scene?
 No, of course not.
 I would not make you do that."
 I carefully avoid mentioning anything about recording their scene, though.

-4. Finally, I reveal that they will be recording their scenes on Flip.
-I model how to navigate to the topic, how to use the wonderful teleprompter feature to add their script etc. Yes, some students are a little scared to record, but they don't want to let their partner down, so they almost always find a way to get it done.
+4. Finally, I reveal that they will be recording their scenes.
+I have them use Adobe Express to create images for each part of their scene and then record their script as the voice over.
+Yes, some students are a little scared to record, but they don't want to let their partner down, so they almost always find a way to get it done.
 (This is part of the beauty of letting them work with a friend.)
 I find them places in the hallway, or an empty classroom to record.
 It usually takes a few days for all of them to get their recording done.
 Procrastination is a thing, but they almost all get to it eventually.
 The turn in rate for seniors for this project was much higher than it would have been for individual essay.

 Assessment: